Skip to main content

 My friends who all speak more than 3 languages

-Even though the national language is Dutch because of the country's diverse culture and history you will soon find out that almost every Surinamese person is bilingual.
-To date, I have not met one Surinamese person that doesn't speak more than one language.
+Even though the national language is Dutch, because of the country's diverse culture and history, you will quickly find that almost every Surinamese person is bilingual.
+To date, I have not met a single Surinamese person who doesn't speak more than one language.
 In fact, most Surinamese people speak a minimum of three languages.

-Some of the languages spoken in Suriname are:
+Some of the languages spoken in Suriname include:

 • Dutch